2023 Solar Incentives Guide for Park Ridge, IL - Tax Credits & Rebates

 There are often state solar incentives available in addition to federal ones.
 Rebates, tax credits and more may be available at a more local level.
 The incentives — which might be handled by your county or municipality, or by the state of Illinois — may be offered on an ongoing basis, or for only a limited time.

 Next Steps for Installing Solar in Park Ridge

-Solar incentives can come from the New Jersey government, the federal government or your local utility company.
-The large number of incentives available has contributed to a large increase in solar energy use in the last 15 years.
+Solar incentives may come from your local utlity company, the Illinois government or the federal government.
+The variety of solar incentives available has contributed to a large increase in solar energy use in the last 15 years.
 Reaching out to your local Park Ridge solar panel installation expert is the best first step towards making sure you get all the incentives you qualify for when you switch to solar energy.